beyondsimulations/Applied-Optimization/_repo-md/lectures/lecture-01-introduction.md

 <img src="https://images.beyondsimulations.com/ao/ao_codium_cnl.png" data-max-width="400px" />

 -   Next, we are going to install VS Code
--   Alternatively, you can install VS Codium
--   It is essentially VS Code but without any tracking by MS

-## Installing VS Code

 -   Head to the website [code.visualstudio.com](https://code.visualstudio.com)
--   OR to the webside [vscodium.com](https://vscodium.com)
 -   Download and install the latest release

 ## Verify the Installation